Skip to Search Skip to Content Skip to Footer

 • Overview

-• Cloud Services
+• Cloud Data Center Services

-• Colocated Data Center
+• Colocation Data Center

 • SLS plays a key role in helping companies manage ongoing technology shifts in data centers.
 Our record of success includes working with businesses, data centers and major cloud companies to provide periodic decommissioning of older data center equipment.
-We provide bulk on-site data destruction services, and provide complete resell and recycling services for retired data center equipment.
-SLS proactively develops solutions for our client’s emerging data center technologies.

 • For Businesses